DavidePorello/DavidePorello/README.md

 # 💫 About Me:
 I am a 23 years old aspirant Software Engineer with a strong motivation to develop software products useful for everyday life but also an interest in Machine Learning applied to real problems.
 I offer great spirit of adaptation and leadership combined with hard work characteristics and teamwork mindset.
-In the last year I have been in touch with the latest research topics in the field of software development, time series clustering and neural networkst.
+In the last year I have been in touch with the latest research topics in the field of software development, time series clustering and neural network.

 ## 🌐 Socials: